facebookincubator/ft_utils/docs/fine_grained_synchronization.md

 This makes it useful for compute kernels, not general Python concurrency.

 ## Closing Thoughts
 Most concurrency libraries try to protect you.
 FTPython with ft_utils does something different; it gives you the control you need to design for correctness, rather than depending on global serialization as a crutch.
 Not only that, it makes key things easy to get right and provides library support of scalability and inter-thread communication.
 For example, lower level languages like C will crash if something is not thread say, FTPython will not crash, it might give an unexpected result but it keeps on trucking.
-When you hit issues ft_utils can provide more sophisticated synchronisation like readers/write locks, atomics and ConcurrentDict to tidy up thread correctness without a big performace hit.
+When you hit issues ft_utils can provide more sophisticated synchronisation like readers/write locks, atomics and ConcurrentDict to tidy up thread correctness without a big performance hit.

-Unitl now, Python has never been suitable for finely tuned concurrent systems.
+Until now, Python has never been suitable for finely tuned concurrent systems.
 With FTP and ft_utils, that changes.
 You get the primitives—now you decide how to build with them.

 If you're working on systems where performance, determinism, or mixed-criticality scheduling matter, this is finally a Python that respects your intent.